Schandro/caching-decorator/README.md

 # Typescript Cacheable

-A caching (memoization) decorator, to cache the results of expensive methods or property accessors.
+An in-memory caching (memoization) decorator for TypeScript.
+It will cache the results of expensive methods or property accessors.
 The underlying function is wrapped to apply caching concerns.

 # Quick Start